tlevine/www.thomaslevine.com/content/!/open-data-500-global-open-data-initiative-survey/index.md

 title: Can we open our open data questionnaires?
 description: I ponder whether GovLab and Sunlight Foundation are sharing data from their open data questionnaires.
 twitter_description: Also, would knowledge that an open data questionnaire was going to be open data get you to fill it out?
-tweet_text: @GovLab and @SunFoundation, could you share your questionnaire data?
+tweet_text: '@GovLab and @SunFoundation, could you share your questionnaire data?'
 kind: article
 created_at: 2013-11-27
+tags: ['open-data']
 ---
 On September 19, I got
 [this email](http://us6.campaign-archive2.com/?u=1a990feb5c&id=46f97c829f&e=f59483af9a)